ireneee22/GSoC-23/GSoC_documentation/multicore simulation errors.md

 **REMINDER**: always load mods first  `nrnivmodl ../mod` or `nrnivmodl mod`

-This always needs to be ran from the folder where [init.py](http://init.py) itself is.
+This always needs to be ran from the folder where the file that's being used for the simulation is.

 If `mod file not found` , `nrnivmodl /path/to/mod/file` may work.

 - `mpiexec -n 4 nrniv -python -mpi init.py`